-The Guildhall Museum service is a fully accredited service and abides by strict regulations of the policies held with the museums association body
+The Guildhall museum service is a fully accredited service and abides by strict regulations of the policies held with the museums association body.

-The Authority will confirm that it is legally free to dispose of an item and agreements on disposal made with donors will be taken into account.
+The Authority will confirm that it is legally free to dispose of an item and agreements on disposal made with donors will be considered.